pytest-dev/pytest/doc/en/example/markers.rst

     ``module.py::function``.
 Node IDs control which tests are collected, so ``module.py::class`` will select all test methods on the class.
-Nodes are also created for each parameter of a parametrized fixture or test, so selecting a parametrized test must include the parameter value, e.g.
+Nodes are also created for each parameter of a parameterized fixture or test, so selecting a parameterized test must include the parameter value, e.g.
     ``module.py::function[param]``.